 ➜ pro php app.php 4 ➜ pro

-That means, we have four elements in the $netflix array.
-If we add more items inside the array, then the size of the array increasing and if we use array_pop() function, then it will decrease the array length by one.
+That means we have four elements in the $netflix array.
+If we add more items inside the array, then the size of the array increasing and if we use the array_pop() function, then it will decrease the array length by one.

 Pushing key and value in Associative Array

 There is no array_push() equivalent for associative arrays because there is no way to determine the next key.
-We can use the array_push() method, but it will add the index starts from 0 and 1 and not the keys we desire.
+We can use the array_push() method, but adding the index starts from 0 and 1 and not the keys we desire.
 So if you want to push key and value, then you can do the following code.